-A company is close to making a new football helmet specifically designed to reduce the risk and severity of concussions and traumatic brain injury (TBI).
-The ZERO1 helmet, developed by Seattle-based VICIS, is the result of millions of dollars of investment and several years of research involving current and former NFL players and coaches, neurosurgeons, and engineers.
-The helmet, which is expected to be tested by NCAA and NFL teams this spring and become available commercially for the 2016 football season, is seen by the company as a major advance toward reducing brain injuries on the field.
+VICIS made a football helmet in 2016 specifically designed to reduce the risk and severity of concussions and traumatic brain injury (TBI).
+The Seattle-based company developed the ZERO1 helmet.
+The helmet is the result of millions of dollars of investment and several years of research involving current and former NFL players and coaches, neurosurgeons, and engineers.
+Players in the NFL and NCAA started wearing the ZERO1 helmet in 2017.

 TBI is a serious problem in football and other sports.
 A number of high-profile reports have covered the long-term issue of TBI and a related condition, chronic traumatic encephalopathy (CTE), because of how they have affected the lives of many NFL players.
 But these head injury problems are not exclusive to football players or to adults.

-The Centers for Disease Control and Prevention (CDC) rates TBI as a contributing factor in 30% of all injury deaths in the United States each year, accounting for more than a quarter million hospitalizations and over 2.2 million emergency room visits.
+The Centers for Disease Control and Prevention (CDC) rates TBI as a contributing factor in 30% of all injury deaths in the United States each year, accounting for more than a quarter-million hospitalizations and over 2.2 million emergency room visits.
 The majority of these are accident- or assault-related, but sports injuries, especially in younger Americans, have been on the rise in recent years.
-In the previous decade, the rate of sports-related TBI in those under age 20 rose by nearly 60% and accounted for nearly 250,000 emergency room visits in 2009.
+According to the CDC, 2014 saw approximately 2.5 million TBI-related Emergency Department visits.

 TBI can have both immediate and lifelong impacts.
 It’s a problem that, fortunately, is being taken much more seriously today than in the past.

-The initial cost of the ZERO1 is expected to be around $1500.
+The cost of the ZERO2 starts at $699.
 While that’s nearly four times the cost of today’s top-of-the-line helmets, VICIS reports that the college and professional teams it is working with have not balked at the price tag.
-The company is hoping to bring the cost of the helmet down in the future and is already planning to release a more affordable model for high school and younger athletes in 2017.

-It is good news that technology like the ZERO1 will soon be available to athletes, but until it and similar protections become widely available, the risk of brain injury to youth athletes will continue to be a serious concern.
+It is good news that technology like the ZERO2 is available to athletes, but until it and similar protections become widely available, the risk of brain injury to youth athletes will continue to be a serious concern.

 If you or a loved one have been injured as a result of a concussion or brain injury, you are urged to contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.